 A Multi-story Exhibit is a booth where the display fixture includes two or more levels.
-In many cities, a Multi-story Exhibit requires prior approval by the exhibit facility, and/or relevant local government agency, as well as show management because it is deemed to be a "structure" for building purposes.
+Multi-story Exhibit requires prior approval by the exhibit facility, and/or relevant local government agency, as well as show management because it is deemed to be a "structure" for building purposes.
 The city building department generally needs to issue a building permit based on an application and drawings prepared and submitted by a licensed architect or engineer.
-Exhibitors should obtain local building regulations early on to ensure that all time constraints are met/ Exhibitions and events organizers should be prepared to assist exhibitors in this application process.
+Exhibitors should obtain local building regulations early on to ensure that all time constraints are met.